kokarn/KokBot/README.md

 * Todays music mix
 * Github activity monitoring and notification
 * Url identification
+* Http status codes as cats over Telgram

+If you want to build your own plugin, look at the HttpCat plugin.
+That's the basics

 Developed with regrets by [@Kokarn](https://github.com/kokarn/), [@gyran](https://github.com/gyran/) & [@jwilsson](https://github.com/jwilsson/)